All students must meet the Requirements for the Accelerated Master's Degree Pathways

 Minimum Degree Requirements

 Students may take up to 9 credits of graduate course work prior to the conferral of the B.S.B.A. degree.
 These credits will be counted in the grade point averages for both the B.S.B.A. and M.Acc. degrees.
-All courses to be counted toward the M.Acc. degree must be completed after Graduate College acceptance of the student in the accelerated program, be 5000- or 6000‐level business courses, be approved by the program director and exclude any courses that are required for the undergraduate degree.
+All courses to be counted toward the M.Acc. degree must be 5000- or 6000‐level business courses, be approved by the program director, and exclude any courses that are required for the undergraduate degree.

 The program requires 30 graduate credit hours made up of: